MagicalBean/magicalbean.github.io/ccfinal.md

 pop_by_noc = olympic_teams.merge(pop, on='Team').drop(['Team'], axis=1) # dataset w/ GDP matched with NOC
 ```

-The GDP data is organized by country, but I want to analyze Olympic teams by their NOC, so I had to create dataframes that matched the NOC with its corresponding GDP data.
+The GDP data is organized by country, but I want to analyize Olympic teams by their NOC, so I had to create dataframes that matched the NOC with its corresponding GDP data.

 ## Analysis: